Affordable Software Developers Nearshore Latin America

 What is the fastest way to hire developers?

-How much does it cost to hire a developer?
+How much does it cost to hire a developer in Latin America?

-Is it better to hire a freelancer or an agency?
+Is it better to hire a freelancer or use a recruiting partner?

 What are the most important soft skills for a developer?